 AICD implantation is a minimally invasive surgical procedure typically performed under local anesthesia.
 Here's a breakdown of the process:

-An AICD implant offers a significant improvement in security and peace of mind for individuals at risk of sudden cardiac death.
+An AICD implant or ICD implantation offers a significant improvement in security and peace of mind for individuals at risk of sudden cardiac death.
 Here's what to expect after AICD implant recovery:

 An AICD serves as a vital safety net for individuals at risk of life-threatening heart arrhythmias.
 By working closely with your cardiologist, adopting a heart-healthy lifestyle, and attending regular follow-up appointments, you can live a full and active life with the peace of mind that your AICD is there to protect you.